 - Units: defines a unit of the Out slot value; units are consistent with BACnet requirements.
 The unit is entered manually from a drop-down list in accordance with a value type in the Out slot;

-- In16: the basic input slot; receives analog values; the In16 value may be set by a Set action;
+- In16: the basic input slot; receives numeric values; the In16 value may be set by a Set action;

-- Set: allows entering an analog value to set the In16 slot;
+- Set: allows entering a numeric value to set the In16 slot;

 From the context menu, select the Add Extension option.
 The pop-up window appears allowing to choose an extension to add.

 The BACnetAnalogPointExtension expands the Analog Data Point's functionality giving it an option to expose it to the BACnet network as an Analog Value object, and otherwise, it allows to manually hide it from the network yet preserving its function in the application.
 It also transfers information to the BACnet network about the Analog Data Point's status.
 The extension is native (cannot be removed) and is visible along with the regular slots and actions of the Analog Data Point as a separate, integral part in the Object Properties view.

 - Object: a read-only slot showing a type of BACnet object attributed to the extension;

 - ObjectID: a BACnet object ID, which is automatically numbered from 0 up;